sgarriga/hamfist/README.md

 2. `-` = dah
 3. `/` = letter-space
 4. `_` = word-space (normally only used to map the space character)
-- letter sequences are used to replace a character with a text string e.g. `#` can be converted to `HASH` by `# ^HASH` (note the caret)..
+- letter sequences are used to replace a character with a text string e.g. `#` can be converted to `HASH` by `# ^HASH` (note the caret).

-It is possible to use non-US keyboards using an alternate character map provided
+It is possible to use non-US keyboards using an alternate character map provided:
-1. the key generates a single-byte ASCII value.
+1. the key generates a single-byte (8-bit) ASCII value.
 2. the Morse code sequence consists of eight (8) or fewer dits and dahs.
-If more are required specify -DMAX_SYMBOLS=16 or =32
+If more are required, specify -DMAX_SYMBOLS=16 or =32 when you build